praveenkumar-pokala/Multiuser-ContextAware-Agent/README.md

-# Multi‑User Agentic AI with LangChain Tool Calling
+# Multi‑User, Conversational Agentic AI with Tool Calling

 Hands‑on notebooks that take you from **custom tools** to a full **multi‑user, context‑aware conversational agent** using LangChain, OpenAI, and real API endpoints.